Screwed in Tallinn: Production

 Screwed in Tallinn was produced by the Swedish public broadcaster Sveriges Television (SVT), as one of four 60-minute television films written by and starring the comedy group Killinggänget.
 SVT had already produced all of the group's previous works, such as the series I manegen med Glenn Killing and NileCity 105,6.
 Made under the collective title Fyra små filmer ("Four small films"), these productions marked the group's first collaboration with director Tomas Alfredson, who replaced Walter Söderlund and since then has been considered a permanent member.

 While filming the scenes set at the dance and conference hall, single takes could be 30 to 40 minutes long, in mass scenes where all actors participated; those in focus followed the script, while others improvised in case they were within the frame in the background.
-The first raw cut of the film was two and a half hours long, and for a while the filmmakers considered to release a longer version than originally commissioned.
+The first raw cut of the film was two and a half hours long, and for a while the filmmakers considered releasing a longer version than originally commissioned.
 Many of the most tragic scenes did not make it to the final edit, including a scene where Lennart witnesses his father hanging himself.